GamingNJncos/BLE-3D-Saturn-Public/README.md

 ## Whats with the Names? ##
-Having some background on the feather platform, I went this route for personal ease in development.
-Feather add-ons or expansions (hat equivalent for raspberry pi) are called "Wings".
-Combine that with some Sega nerd-lore and you the [Heavy Wing](https://panzerdragoon.fandom.com/wiki/Heavy_Wing) and [Light Wing](https://panzerdragoon.fandom.com/wiki/Light_Wing)
+- Feather add-ons or expansions (hat equivalent for raspberry pi) are called "Wings".
+- Combine that with some Sega nerd-lore and you the [Heavy Wing](https://panzerdragoon.fandom.com/wiki/Heavy_Wing) and [Light Wing](https://panzerdragoon.fandom.com/wiki/Light_Wing)

 <BR><BR>